Felony DWI Defense in Brazoria County

 - Intoxication Manslaughter: Where a defendant kills another human being while drunk driving.
 This is considered to be a second-degree felony in the state of Texas.

-Have you been accused of felony DWI?
+Have you been accused of felony DWI in Brazoria County, Galveston, or any of the surrounding areas?
 Are you looking for aggressive defense?
 If so, do not hesitate to contact the Law Office of Steve O. Gonzalez as soon as possible.
 With more than 15 years of legal experience, Attorney Gonzalez has the hands-on experience and knowledge needed to help protect your legal rights.
 He is known for his hard-hitting approach, and he is dedicated to helping his clients fight for their freedoms.

 To schedule your initial case consultation,